 Raise.com offers gift cards that are discounted by up to 30%!
 Raise.com is an awesome website where users can sell their old gift cards at the price that they set.
 They can be discounted up to 30% by the seller.
 On top of that, Raise.com runs specials that discount some cards even further.

-Now that you know how to pay off credit card debt, it’s important to be consistent and find ways to remind yourself of your goals so that you stay on track.
+Now that you know how to pay off credit cards quickly, it’s important to be consistent and find ways to remind yourself of your goals so that you stay on track.
 Figure out what methods work best for you, and get to it!

 Printable Debt & Savings Trackers Just for You!